 The risk of pedestrian accidents in urban areas like Boca Raton is even higher due to increased foot traffic and vehicle congestion.

 You can file a claim if you are injured as a pedestrian due to someone else’s fault or negligence.
-Contact our legal team at Fetterman & Associates, PA, to discuss your situation.
+Contact our legal team at Fetterman Law to discuss your situation.

 Laws in Boca Raton to Protect Pedestrians – Know Your Rights